 I was recently catching up on a podcast from this spring (Happier with Gretchen Rubin) and one of the discussion points revolved around travel and the time to travel.
 The hosts were talking about how sometimes it can be easier to take your vacation and not go anywhere because of all the time and effort it takes to properly plan a full week or two trip.
 First off, I think that is crazy, but they did touch on a few good things.
 Which is better?
 Several short trips (long weekends, 5 days away) or one long trip (2-3 weeks) each year.

-I work at a standard American company where employees get two weeks of vacation for the first few years of employment.
+I work at a standard American company where employees get two weeks of vacation early in their tenure.
 I’ve been there long enough now, I get four week.
 While I have never, and can never see myself taking all four weeks at once, the question still holds true: which do I prefer, spread those four weeks of time away over multiple trips throughout the year, or do I use it up on two two-week trips?

-For me, I think an ideal option would be to take a single two week trip, then spread the remaining two weeks out over the year, taking an extra day on a three-day holiday weekend, or creating my own three-to-four day holiday.
+For me, an ideal option is to take a two week trip, then spread the remaining time throughout the year.
+Taking an extra day on a three-day holiday weekend, or creating my own three-to-four day holiday spreads the vacations.
 I haven’t taken a full two weeks off in a few years now.
 Even our trip to Myanmar wasn’t quite two full weeks – you have to look back to 2016 for our last proper two week escape.

-Part of the fun of the trip for me is to plan the trip, let the excitement build while planning and then execute once you are there.
-I think some of the planning paralysis comes from people who think they need to see and do it all because they will likely never return to a place again.
+Part of the fun of the trip for me is to plan the trip.
+Let the excitement build while planning and then execute once you are there.
+Some of the planning paralysis comes from people who think they need to see and do it all.
+They think they will likely never return to a place again.
 I understand that, but I don’t buy into that logic.
 I personally would rather leave a place wishing I had just one more day than the opposite wishing I had left the day prior.
 You’ll never be able to do it all, so why set that outlandish expectation?

 A five day trip can be perfect (including weekend days).
 It allows you to break your routine, explore a new place, push your boundaries, but not have the stress of actually being gone for a long time.
 Emails can wait, plan your projects and equip your co-workers with what they need to handle things in your brief absence and move on.